 For their efforts, hikers are rewarded with stunning views from two distinct vantage points high up on the trail.
 During the winter, those views become even more breathtaking when when fresh powder falls across the landscape.
 Be warned, however; later in the in the winter you may need snowshoes to safely pass through parts of the trail after the snow has had a chance to accumulate.

 02 of 05

 Located not far from Pittsburg, Moraine State Park features more than 28 miles of hiking trails, most of which are open all winter long.
 The Scenic Garden Route is a popular hike, even during the colder months of the year, and it is well worth a look if you are short on time.

 But for something a bit more remote, wild, and challenging, consider hiking the Glacier Ridge Trail instead.
 It is a moderately difficult trek with some rolling elevation changes along the way, although it remains fairly accessible for hikers and snowshoers even during the winter.
 At 17.2 miles in length, you aren't likely to cover its entire trail in a single day, but the wonderful views from the numerous scenic overlooks found along the route will entice you to come back no matter the season.

 Ridley Creek State Park: Media

-Located just 16 miles from the city-center of Philadelphia, Ridley Creek State Park is a wonderful outdoor destination that isn't located hours from an urban setting.
+Located just 16 miles from the city-center of Philadelphia, Ridley Creek State Park is a wonderful outdoor destination that doesn't requires spending hours in the car in order to reach it.
 The park covers more than 2600 acres and has an interconnecting network of hiking trails that span more than 12 miles in length.
 Because those trails link up with one another at various points along the way, hikers have the ability to extend or shorten their outing as needed.
-This provides a nice level of versatility that can come in handy during the winter months when sudden changes in weather can call for an unexpected change in plans from time to time.
+This provides a nice level of versatility that can come in handy during the winter months when sudden changes in weather can call for an unexpected shift in plans from time to time.

 04 of 05